Best Air Conditioners for RV’s and Tiny Houses

 Window Air Conditioners

-The model shown is a Fridgedaire 12,000 BTU window AC that sells for $386.00* (MSRP is $429.00) and is by far the most popular seller on Amazon with the most positive reviews.
-It requires 10 amps and creates 60.5 dba noise operating a full blast.
+The model shown is a Midea U-Shaped, Smart Inverter 12,000 BTU window AC that sells for $432.79* (MSRP is $479.99) and is by far the most popular seller on Amazon with the most positive reviews.
+It requires 10 amps and creates only 32 dba noise operating at full blast.
+It is the first window AC to obtain the ENERGY STAR Most Efficient Certification

 U Shaped Window Air Conditioner

-This is a realitivly new idea in window air conditioners.
-The U-shape allow you to get a lot more light from your window while keeping the noisy part of the unit outside.
+The U-Shape is a relatively new idea in window air conditioners.
+The U-shape allows you to get a lot more light from your window while keeping the noisy part of the unit outside.
 The distance between the two units is adjustable to fit any size wall.
 It’s easy to install because it drapes over the wall instead of dangling out the window.
 No mounting brackets are needed.

 Adaptive air conditioner inverter technology operates at smooth, varying levels, reducing noise and maximizing energy efficiency.
 At 34% more efficient, you can save energy without sacrificing performance.
 The Seer rating is 21.
 It’s also very quiet, just 40 db.